Plotting and Programming in Python: Introduction, Variables, and DataFrames

 When you run the Markdown cell, Jupyter renders it as formatted text.

-Practice: Markdown cell
+Practice: Markdown Cell

 Create a Markdown cell with: